Ultrasound Plane Pose Regression: Assessing Generalized Pose Coordinates in the Fetal Brain: Conclusion

 \section{Conclusion}

-In our previous work, we proposed a regression \ac{cnn} to predict the \ac{6d} pose of arbitrarily-oriented planes slicing the fetal brain \ac{us} volume without the need for real ground truth data in real-time or \ac{3d} volume scans of the patient beforehand.
-We assumed that brains from different fetuses could be mapped to the same normalized coordinate system.
-In this paper, we presented a detailed analysis of this assumption by quantifying the variance in the pose of the \ac{tv} \acp{sp} annotated by an obstetrician when presented in the generalized coordinate frame.
-Results show that this assumption is valid within a small tolerance for different \acp{ga}.
-However, similarly to the work in~\cite{DiVece2022}, our data only includes 6 volumes.
-Further analysis with larger annotated datasets can provide further insight into our generalized coordinate frame assumptions.
+In the context of fetal \ac{us} plane pose regression, our study highlights the need for an application-specific registration methodology to align training and test \ac{us} volumes from different fetuses.
+The algorithm design and its evaluation should focus on the explicit alignment of anatomical features rather than volume intensities.

+The obtained registration results provide promising evidence that assuming generalized coordinates for the fetal brain is a valid assumption within a small tolerance, especially in the context of anatomies present in the \ac{tv} \ac{sp}.
+However, our data only includes 6 volumes, and further analysis will require detailed annotation of additional volumes.
+Besides, in our experiments, we make use of inter-patient volume-to-volume \ac{us} registration, a domain with limited tailored algorithms.
+Intensity-based approaches such as \ac{dsr} or accumulated pairwise estimates (APE)~\cite{Wachinger2013} are not optimal for inter-patient registration.
+Potential improvements could be achieved with landmark-based registration approaches~\cite{gomez2017fast,wright2019complete,deepreg2020}.
+However, these are not off-the-shelf applicable to our inter-fetus registration problem; thus, adapting them requires further work and additional training data.

-Currently, we can estimate plane poses within the brain with a median translation error of 3.53mm and a median rotation error of 6.42 degrees.
-These results are very promising, given that we are localizing images of a previously unseen fetus.
-However, there are still a few outlier plane pose estimations with large errors (refer to maximum errors in Table~\ref{tab:loocv_res}).
-Future work can potentially help to remove outlier estimations by incorporating temporal models that look at the continuous video rather than single frames (\emph{e.g.}, filtering/regularization, LSTMs, transformers).
+We fully re-assess the results of our \ac{cnn} pose regression network for localizing fetal brain \ac{us} scans in light of the improved registration methodology.
+We can estimate plane poses within the brain with a median translation error of 2.97 $mm$ and a median rotation error of 6.63\degree.
+These results are promising, given that we are localizing images of a previously unseen fetus from a single frame.
+However, there are still outlier predictions with large errors (refer to maximum errors in Table~\ref{tab:cnn-loocv-res}).
+We believe the key to address this challenge is to move away from single-frame estimation and take temporal cues into account.

 This work could potentially be generalized to other anatomical regions of the fetus, such as the abdomen; however, the definition of a generalized reference frame would still be challenging due to increased deformations.